wckr/wckr.github.io/index.md

 __Note:__ The initial Wocker container's name after your first `$ vagrant up` is "wocker".

-### 3. Use a wocker command to run a new Wocker container
+### 3. Use a Wocker command to run a new Wocker container

 ```
 core@wocker ~ $ wocker run